fsr/kursmaterialien/README.md

 - new [Ruby lesson source location](https://github.com/fsr/ruby-lessons)
 - new [C lesson source location](https://github.com/fsr/c-lessons)

+_So have the templates, new [template repository location](https://github.com/fsr/lesson-templates)._

 ## Main Repository structure
 The repository follows a strict structure:
 * **templates/** contains needed templates for the initialization of courses